HCL-TECH-SOFTWARE/voltscript-testing/docs/howto/untestable-to-testable.md

 Now it can be tested easily:

 ```
-Dim testSuite as New BaliTestSuite("Testing time of day")
+Dim testSuite as New TestSuite("Testing time of day")
 Dim nowTime as Variant
 nowTime = TimeNumber(4,30,04)  ' Fine because we're only interested in the time
 Call testSuite.describe("Test Night am").assertEqualsString("Night", getTimeOfDay(nowTime), True)